KL Monorail: Titiwangsa station fire

 On 30 March 2015, a monorail service was temporarily delayed when a tyre of a two-car train coach caught fire at the Titiwangsa Station.
 The scene was recovered hours later.

 Maharajalela station fire

-On 24 December 2020, around 7.30am, when a KL Monorail train bound for KL Sentral was approaching the Maharajalela station, one of its tires burst and caught fire.
-There's no injuries/casualties in the accident, but the Scomi's 4-car train set 24 has been seriously damaged.
+On 24 December 2020, at around 7:15am a KL Monorail train bound for KL Sentral was approaching the Maharajalela station when one of its tires burst, catching fire.
+While the Scomi's 4-car train set 24 sustained significant damage, there are no injuries/casualties reported in the incident.